“The measure of a great coach is not how many degrees you have or how many books you’ve written – it’s achieving positive, measurable results.”

 – Marshall Goldsmith

-As a leadership coach Bill was trained and now actively uses Stakeholder Centered Coaching for school and district leaders.
-This model uses data from those who report to a leader, the leader sets a goal(s), and progress is assessed at the end.
+As a leadership coach Bill was trained, certified, and now actively uses Stakeholder Centered Coaching for school and district leaders.
+This model uses data from those who report to a leader and those who the leader reports to in order to make get better at their leadership.
+The leader sets a goal(s), and progress is assessed at two or three intervals and at the end.
 This model is relatively new in education and will show demonstrable results.
 There is a 95% success rate in business.

 Bill has been an administrator at the middle school, high school, central office and at the university level working in leadership preparation programs and doctoral faculties.
 As a teacher he worked with self-paced physics, math, and chemistry teaching methods.
 With over forty years of experience in teaching and leading schools, he has actively extended his learning from educational to include business models.
 He has been a consultant with Cognitive Coaching, Adaptive Schools, Brain Research, Poverty issues, Leadership Development and Conflict to Consensus models.